NVIDIA/cuda-samples/README.md

 ## Running All Samples as Tests

 It's important to note that the CUDA samples are _not_ intended as a validation suite for CUDA.
-They do not cover corner cases, they do not completely cover the runtime and driver APIs, etc. That said, it can sometimes be useful to run all of the samples as a quick sanity check and we provide a script to do so, `run_tests.py`.
+They do not cover corner cases, they do not completely cover the runtime and driver APIs, are not intended for performance benchmarking, etc. That said, it can sometimes be useful to run all of the samples as a quick sanity check and we provide a script to do so, `run_tests.py`.

 This Python3 script finds all executables in a subdirectory you choose, matching application names with command line arguments specified in `test_args.json`.
 It accepts the following command line arguments: